MediaWind/react_kiosk_engine/docs/jsonFormat.md

 The error's `state` are the error informations:

-- `hasError` triggers the error display
+- `hasError` triggers the error display.
 - `errorCode` is the error code reference.
-Refers to the documentation provided with the `ERROR_CODE` for details about each code.
+Refer to the documentation provided with the `ERROR_CODE` enum definition for details about each code.
 - `message` is a string to be displayed along with the error image for more information about the error.
 - `errorServiceId` is optional and allows to target a specific service for [service closed errors](#errormanagement).